-We always hearing ‘just be yourself!’
-We hear it in the media, movies and it’s the go to way to comfort someone questioning their worth or finding it hard to accept themselves.
+We are always hearing ‘just be yourself!’
+We hear it in the media, movies and pretty much all the time growing up.
+It’s the go to way to comfort someone questioning their worth or finding it hard to accept themselves.
 It’s far easier said than done, that’s for sure!
 Developing self-love and acceptance is a marathon, not a sprint.
 In other words, it’s hard it is to overcome ingrained insecurities so it will take time.

-We are all individuals and unique.
+We are all unique individuals.
 We have faults, talents and experiences that no one else has.
 Just as your life has been unique up until this point, the way you accept yourself will be unique too.
 It might take you a long time to accept yourself, it might take no time at all.
 There is no point in comparing yourself to others – your life will unfold in its own way.

 Often, we feel we need to change what makes us different – we should be more like others.
 People will put pressure on you to change.
 But celebrate what makes you different – it’s what makes you, you.
 If people don’t accept you, you will find other people who do.
 Keep looking.

 Remember to be kind and loving to yourself, even when it feels like it doesn’t matter.
 Excessive self-criticism can have lasting and damaging impacts on your self-worth.